 Those problems remained, and they are real problems.
 But they immediately became only relatively important.
 They lost their sense of absolute importance.
 In fact, any personal problem I could think of now seemed to be a small, aesthetic complaint about the grand, mysterious gift of being randomly, unfairly alive that day.

 It's fairly cliché to say that we're all living on borrowed time, so it's no surprise how rarely we consider the truth in it (although David is clearly an exception).
-Many people don't bother at all unless they've experienced a truly life threatening situation—at least one that felt that way for a moment—or after a close personal loss.
+Many people don't bother at all unless they've experienced a life threatening situation—at least one that felt that way for a moment—or after a close personal loss.
 Life is fleeting, though, and tomorrow isn't promised.
 That's as true for ourselves as it is for the people in our lives.
 Our time to live is an incredible gift card with an unknown balance: we can spend it on whatever we want, but we never know when that balance will abruptly run out.

-I grew up with an uncommon perspective since my father died at the age of 25 (I was 5 months old).
-Even as a child, I was acutely aware that not everyone grew old and even expected a short life for myself.
+Even as a child, I was acutely aware that not everyone grew old, and I expected to live a short life.
+My father died at the age of 25, when I was 5 months old.
 By the time I turned 21, I recognized that he had a wife and my older brother to support at that point in his life.
-It would be easy to believe that a 21-year-old husband and father would be naive about his mortality, but it was only a few more years before he would buy a small life insurance policy and a couple more years before we would need it.
-Around the same time, I realized that my father would've been what most consider middle-aged (had he lived), which felt strange because I'd never imagined him older than he was in photos.
-When I turned 26, I couldn't help but feel mixed emotions as I appreciated the gift of moving ahead while remaining conscious that not everyone gets that opportunity.
+I also realized that he would've been middle-aged if he'd lived, which felt strange because I'd never imagined him older than he was in photos—much less with grey in his hair or creases by his eyes.
+When I turned 26, I couldn't help but feel mixed emotions as I appreciated the opportunity of another year while remaining conscious that not everyone gets that.